 Our design is currently optimized for Chinese domestic market, so we choose separate lines as our basic layout strategy.
 With this design, more pairs of parameter name and values can be accommodated in the panel without scrolling.

 Besides simple name-value pairs, there are also many special setting operations for different elements, so we enumerate all possible situations, reused some UI components existing in Alibaba Cloud IoT design system and created those new components that specific to this data configuration panel.
-We eventualy enriched our PaaS UI library.
-Here are some examples from the UI components pool.
-For instance, a dropdown list may have many variations according to the amount and kind of options in the list.
-An out-sourced designer will choose the appropriate design according to our specifications given to each UI component.

-I was surperised with the amount of variations a UI component can be by building such a tiny components pool.
+I was surperised by the amount of variations a UI component can be by building such a tiny components pool.
 You are pushed to make better design choices time to time when setting up guidelines.
 Even it takes a lot of patience and energy, it feels amazing when it eventually helps to speed up the progress.

 Process Capability Analysis (PCA) is usually used in industrial engineering to monitor the quality of a manufacturing procedure.
 I designed the PCA page in our IIoT PaaS together with PM and manufacturing engineering experts in our team.